-- (27) MET institutions offering education and training at all levels are in general able to respond to the industry needs and to fill the skill gaps.
-However, the ability to provide different skills, particularly high-level skills, may vary significantly between institutions and countries. - (28) Due to differing positions and levels of development of MET institutions in different countries, their uniform response to changes and challenges is not easy to ensure.
-It will depend on the scope of education required, capacities and expertise available at an institution, and financial incentives provided in each case. - (29) There exists no EU-wide alliance or similar form of association of institutions offering MET programmes, although many institutions offering MET programmes at least at MSc level are members of the International Association of Maritime Universities (IAMU).
+- 1. MET institutions offering education and training at all levels are generally able to respond to the industry's needs and fill the skill gaps.
+However, the ability to provide different skills particularly high-level skills may vary significantly between institutions and countries. - 2.
+Due to the different positions and levels of development of MET institutions in different countries, their uniform response to changes and challenges is not easy to ensure.
+It will depend on the scope of education required, capacities and expertise available at an institution, and financial incentives provided in each case. - There exists no EU-wide alliance or similar form of association of institutions offering MET programmes.
+However, many institutions offering MET programmes at least at the MSc level are members of the International Association of Maritime Universities (IAMU).

-5 Industry perspective
+Industry perspective

-The term maritime industry in this report denotes two broad classes of business ventures: shipping companies and supporting industries.
-The term shipping companies includes companies owning and/or operating ships in national and international trade.
-In this report, the term supporting industries includes all other companies providing different services to shipping companies, but not operating cargo or passenger ships.
+In this report, the term maritime industry denotes two broad classes of business ventures: shipping companies and supporting industries.
+Shipping companies include companies owning and/or operating ships in national and international trade.
+In this report, the term supporting industries includes all other companies providing different services to shipping companies but not operating cargo or passenger ships.
 The term includes pilots, tug operators, maintenance services, equipment producers, ship repairing services, agents, crew management companies, etc.

-It is estimated that the EU shipping industry employs 640,000 people, controls approximately 40% of the world gross tonnage and contributes approximately EUR 57 billion to EU GDP.
-It is important to note that the number of people employed by the EU shipping industry includes actual and former seafarers, as well as other employees with no maritime background.
-However, for the shore-based industry, masters and officers, both deck and engine, are of significance because they bring high-level expertise, maritime insight and experience to the industry.
+It is estimated that the EU shipping industry employs 640,000 people, controls approximately 40% of the world gross tonnage and contributes approximately €57 billion to EU GDP.
+It is essential to note that the number of people employed by the EU shipping industry includes actual and former seafarers and other employees with no maritime background.
+However, for the shore-based industry, masters and officers - both deck and engine - are of significance because they bring high-level expertise, maritime insight and experience to the industry.

-Figure 3 The most important drivers
+Figure 3 The most essential drivers